 When you're spending a lot of money on financial products like auto loans, investment brokerages, or financial advisors, it's good to do some background research on the company.
 You don't want to end up having a bad experience—especially not with a large amount of cash on the line.

-There are a lot of places you can vet companies—online reviews by objective publishers or by consumers, or—better yet—official agencies like the Financial Industry Regulatory Authority (FINRA)’s BrokerCheck and the Consumer Financial Protection Bureau’s complaint database.
+There are a lot of places you can vet companies: online reviews by objective publishers or by consumers, or—better yet—official agencies such as the Financial Industry Regulatory Authority (FINRA)’s BrokerCheck and the Consumer Financial Protection Bureau’s complaint database.
 The Better Business Bureau (BBB) is a popular choice, too, but it's best to use it in combination with other research tools.
 That's because it's not entirely foolproof, and to understand why, you need to know the basics about how it operates.

 What Is the Better Business Bureau?

 Despite its official-sounding name, the BBB isn't a government agency.
 It's a nonprofit group that operates regional offices around the United States, Canada, and Mexico.
 It was founded in 1912 to increase trust between consumers and businesses, charities, and brands.

 - Rating system: If enough public information is available for a company, the BBB will rate it to help consumers gauge how trustworthy it is.